Movies like Legally Blonde and Beverly Hills made Chihuahuas popular for their sassy, feisty and stubborn personalities.

 The only difference is their beautiful long haired coats!

-They make cuddly and fury friends while keeping the reputation of a feisty lap dog.
+They make cuddly and furry friends while keeping the reputation as a feisty lap dog.
 They are just as feisty, loyal and fiery as their short-haired siblings.

 Keep reading to learn more about their appearance, grooming and differences.
 We also share what to expect if you are looking to make one your forever friend.